OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :align: center

-.. note:: The name assigned to the template in OpenNebula contains the template's name, vCenter cluster's name and a 12 character hash.
-That name is used to prevent conflicts when several templates with the same name are found in a vCenter instance.
-Once the vCenter template has been imported, that OpenNebula's name can be changed to a more human-friendly name.

 .. note:: A vCenter template is considered that it hasn't been imported if the template's moref and vCenter instance uuid is not found in OpenNebula's template pool.

 .. warning:: If OpenNebula does not find new templates, check that you have previously imported the vCenter clusters that contain those templates.